dasarpai/viz-github-repo/README.md

 ## Introduction
-- This is analysis of github popular repos.
+This is analysis of github popular repos.

-- This has folders
+This has folders
   1. assets
-    1. githubstats - It has jupyter note book
+  1. githubstats - **It has jupyter note book**
   1. images
   1. language_stats - It has data in the form of .md
   1. pages
   1. scripts
   1. site
   1. tests
   1. theme
   1. viz - This has tableau readable file

+The dataset available at githubstats/data has following fields:
+- repos-dump: full_name, stars, forks, description, language
+- repos-users-geocodes: full_name,repo,description,stars,forks,language,user,name,type,location,lat,long,city,country,rank
+- users: user,name,type,location,lat,long,city,country

 ## Index